Set Up Your Hardware with Square for Restaurants

 To get the most out of Square for Restaurants, you can customize your point of sale settings to fit your business model – helping you streamline your ordering and checkout flow.

-With Square for Restaurants, rather than using your email address and password to sign in to the application PDV pour restaurants, you’ll sign in with a code d’appareil.
+With Square for Restaurants, rather than using your email address and password to sign in to the Restaurants POS app, you’ll sign in with a device code.
 A device code can only be used on a single device – so if you have multiple devices at a location, create a unique code for each device accessing the Restaurants POS app.
 Once you create a device code, you’ll use it each time you sign in to a specific device to start taking orders.

 Set Up Hardware for Restaurants